-31. " Manifest " means the document containing a full description of the goods carried on the various means of transport.

-32. "Free zone "means a part of the state's territories in which commercial or industrial activities are exercised under the respective laws of that state.
-Any goods entering that zone are considered to be outside the customs zone and shall not be subject to the usual customs control and procedures.

-- 33. "Duty-free shop" means that licensed building or place wherein goods are placed free of customs duties (taxes) for purposes of display or sale. - 34.
-"Customs Declaration" means the goods declaration or the declaration submitted by the importer or his representative describing the elements identifying the declared goods and quantity thereof in details according to the provisions of this regulation " law ". - 35.
-"Storehouse" means that building or place intended for the temporary storage of goods pending their withdrawal under one of the customs procedures whether such place/building is directly administered by the Administration or by the official public agencies or the investors. - 36.
-"Warehouse "means the place or facility wherein the goods are deposited under supervision of the Administration free of customs duties (taxes) according to the provisions herein. - 37.
-"Carrier "means the owner of a means of transportation or his authorized representative (under an official authorization). - 38.
-"Specified routes "means the routes specified by the minister for the carriage of the imported or exported goods into/from the country or the goods in transit under a resolution. - 39.
-"Treasury "means the public treasury. - 40.
-"Customs Clearance" means documentation of the customs declarations for the imported, exported and transit goods according to the procedures provided for herein. - 41.
-"Customs broker "means any legal or natural person licensed to undertake customs clearance for the account of the others. - 42.
-"Representative of the customs broker" means any legal or natural person licensed to follow up customs procedures.
+- 27. The term "restricted goods" means those goods the import or export of which is restricted under the provisions of this Law "law" or any other Law. - 28.
+The term "source" means the country from which the goods is imported. - 29.
+The term "importer" means the natural or legal person importing the goods. - 30.
+The term "exporter" means the natural or legal person exporting the goods. - 31.
+The term "manifest" means the document containing a full description of the goods carried on the various means of transport. - 32.
+The term "free zone" means a part of the state's territories in which commercial or industrial activities are exercised under the respective laws of that state.
+Any goods entering that zone are considered to be outside the customs zone and shall not be subject to the usual customs control and procedures. - 33.
+The term "duty-free shop" means that licensed building or place wherein goods are placed free of customs duties (taxes) for purposes of display or sale. - 34.
+The term "customs declaration" means the goods declaration, or the declaration submitted by the importer or his representative describing the elements identifying the declared goods and quantity thereof in details according to the provisions of this Law. - 35.
+The term "storehouse" means that building or place intended for the temporary storage of goods pending their withdrawal under one of the customs procedures whether such place/building is directly administered by the Administration or by the official public agencies or the investors. - 36.
+The term "warehouse" means the place or facility wherein the goods are deposited under supervision of the Administration free of customs duties (taxes) according to the provisions herein. - 37.
+The term "carrier" means the owner of a means of transportation or his authorized representative (under an official authorization). - 38.
+The terms "specified route" means the routes specified by the minister for the carriage of the imported or exported goods into/from the country or the goods in transit under a resolution. - 39.
+The term "Treasury" means the public treasury. - 40.
+The term "Customs Clearance" means documentation of the customs declarations for the imported, exported and transit goods according to the procedures provided for herein. - 41.
+The term "Customs Broker" means any legal or natural person licensed to undertake customs clearance for the account of the others. - 42.
+The term "representative of the customs broker" means any legal or natural person licensed to follow up customs procedures.

-The provisions of this regulation "Law "apply to the sovereign territories and territorial waters of the country.
+The provisions of this Law apply to the sovereign territories and territorial waters of the country.
 Notwithstanding, free zones, totally or partially excluded from customs provisions, may be established in such territories.